-PRESENT: The Authority is administering HOME funds for the County of Gloucester.
+The Authority is administering HOME funds for the County of Gloucester.
 The Gloucester County Board of Social Services refers families in danger of becoming homeless to the Authority.
 These families are unable to obtain services from other organizations throughout the County.
-Currently 7 families are on the wait list for HOME funds and 11 families are under contract and receiving assistance.
+Currently 2 families are on the wait list for HOME funds and 8 families are under contract and receiving assistance.
 The Authority also maintains Targeted Section 8 Housing Choice Vouchers for eligible applicants who are homeless or imminently homeless.
 HAGC also is administrating 24 Veterans Affairs Supportive Housing Choice Vouchers (HUD-VASH) for homeless Veterans in partnership with the Philadelphia VA.
-A total of 19 families have been housed under the HUD-VASH program.
+A total of 33 families have been housed under the HUD-VASH program.
 HAGC was also awarded funding through the 2018 Mainstream Voucher Program for additional Housing Choice Vouchers for non-elderly persons with a disability who are transitioning out of institutional or other segregated settings, at serious risk of institutionalization, homeless or at risk of becoming homeless.
+As a result of increased funding from the CARES Act, HAGC was awarded additional Housing Assistance Payment funding from HUD to support additional Mainstream Vouchers to be leased effective October 2020.
+HAGC administers 19 Project Based Vouchers at Camp Salute in Clayton New Jersey which maintain a high rate of utilization.
+At Camp Salute, veterans have access to onsite supportive services through People for People.